 We have identified the following as priority areas to be improved in order to meet the WCAG 2.1 standards and are endeavouring to address them as soon as possible:

-As of 23 November 2018, a working group has been formed to address these areas and so far progress has been made on creating standardised templates for text documents, compiling training for staff on how to produce accessible PDF files and ensuring that all staff are aware of the latest accessibility regulations.
+As of 15 May 2019, a working group has been formed to address these areas and so far progress has been made on creating standardised templates for text documents, compiling training for staff on how to produce accessible PDF files and ensuring that all staff are aware of the latest accessibility regulations.
+Work is ongoing in this area and the Authority will be trialling more accessible governance documents and reports in Summer 2019.

 The site aims to achieve overall compliance with the Web Accessibility Initiative's (WAI) guidelines.